retail-ai-inc/metrics-sidecar/README.md

 ## Create a New Service for Metrics-Sidecar

-As following, `namespace` and `selector` should be same as target `Application` service, `targetPort` is the port of metrics service, `annotations` are necessary so that `prometheus` can scrape data from here.
+As following, `namespace` and `selector` should be same as target `Application` service, `targetPort` is the port of metrics service, `annotations` are necessary so that `Prometheus` can scrape data from here.

 ```
 apiVersion: v1